 Documents

-A document information that needs to be distributed to all peers participating in the Document Distribution Service.
+A document within the GDS can contain any information that needs to be distributed to all peers participating in the Document Distribution Service.
 A document is enclosed in meta-data within the space to allow for identification and maintenance.
-The original document contents and associated meta-data are propagated untouched throughout the document space.
+The original document contents and annotated meta-data are propagated untouched throughout the GDS.

-A document’s meta-data entry the following attributes:
+A document’s meta-data entry MUST include the following attributes: